hassan4554/Natours/README.md

 ## 💻 Technologies Used
 - **HTML5**: For the structure and layout of the website.
-- **CSS3**: Used to style the components and ensure responsiveness.
+- **SCSS**: Used to style the components and ensure responsiveness.

 ## 🛠️ Getting Started